Wisconsin's Most Unusual Museums

 The Ringling Bros.
 Circus was founded in Baraboo in 1884 by five brothers: Al, Otto, Charles, John and Alf T. Ringling.
 For 34 years the circus wintered here in buildings along the north bank of the Baraboo River.
 The buildings date from 1897 to 1918.
 Today, Circus World Museum covers 64 acres with 30 permanent structures, including eight of the original winter quarter’s buildings.
 The museum's collection of circus artifacts ephemera, and photographs is perhaps the largest in the world.
 It includes more than 210 original wagons and vehicles once used by American, English and Irish circuses.
 Open year-round, the museum presents classic American one-ring circus performances daily throughout the summer featuring aerialists, acrobats, animal acts, jugglers, and clowns.

 Housed in a former church in downtown Superior are 1,700 accordions, 1,000 of which are displayed in floor-to-ceiling racks of museum order: chronology, country-of-origin, type, brand-name.
-The museum is the most complete in the world, housing instruments of the free-reed family from their earliest patents (1830s) to the present.
+The World of Accordions Museum is the most complete in the world, housing instruments of the free-reed family from their earliest patents (1830s) to the present.
 Exhibits show the instrument’s contributions to America’s “melting-pot” musical culture.
 So, if names like Whoopee John Wilfahrt, Myron Floren, Frankie Yankovic, Florian Chmielewski - and even John Lennon - get your feet to tapping, this little gem-of-a-museum will surely delight you.

 Incorporated in the $295 million renovation of Lambeau Field in 2003, the HOF is a chance to relive the most exciting moments in Packers’ history in a state-of-the art sports museum.
 Pure Packers adrenaline fills the 25,000-square-foot HOF where you can see, touch and feel more than eighty years of riveting NFL football history.
 There are nearly eighty exhibits including three Super Bowl trophies and a re-creation of Vince Lombardi's office.
 Extensive videos - many of them newly updated - allow the Packers’ legendary memories to be lived over and over.
 See a display of NFL championship rings, discover the origin of the “Lambeau leap,” try to kick a winning field goal or throw a touchdown.